 FSA county offices will process applications as they receive them once the application period opens on September 21, 2020.
 Program approval is handled at the local level and the timeline for this approval process, including required internal controls and data validation, varies from county to county.
 Payments are made shortly after applications are approved.

 Get Help Understanding the Impact of the CFAP

 The CFAP is designed to help ag producers during a critical time.
 It also comes with specific criteria for eligibility.
-Knowing if you qualify and how to correctly fill out your application will be critical as ag producers take advantage of this new program.
+Knowing if you qualify and how to correctly fill out your application is important as ag producers take advantage of the extended program.

-Want to know if you qualify for the CFAP?
+Want to know if you qualify for the CFAP 2?